Two-dimensional orbital-obstructed insulators with higher-order band topology: Material examples

 \subsection{ZrS$_2$}

 The next material to be studied is monolayer ZrS$_2$.
 The motivation to present this structure is twofold.
 First, its energy gap is smaller than that of MgCl$_2$, which allows to compare the corresponding effect on the corner states.
-From the bulk band structure calculation, as depicted in Fig. \ref{fig4}b, it can be extracted that the gap is of about 1.4 eV, which also yields a smaller energy gap in the finite structure.
+From the bulk band structure calculation, as depicted in Fig. \ref{fig4}b, the gap is of about 1.4 eV, which also yields a smaller energy gap in the finite structure.
 This is shown in Fig. \ref{fig4}h, where the energy spectrum of the flake geometry is presented.
 As expected, a filling anomaly can be observed.
 We note that in this case a different corner termination has been used, in order to probe for the presence of the filling anomaly and corner states in a different setting.
 The atomic configuration of the corner can be visualized in Fig. \ref{fig4}e.

-From the energy spectrum in Fig. \ref{fig4}h, it can be observed that no in-gap corner states appear in this sample.
-In fact, the corner states have merged with the upper states linked to the conduction band of the bulk.
-The LDOS at an energy range around the neutrality point is sketched in Fig. \ref{fig4}e, showing that the corner localization still survives; as explained by the model, the support of these states comes almost exclusively from the $1a$ sites near the corners.
+From the energy spectrum in Fig. \ref{fig4}h, \com{the corner states have merged with the upper states linked to the conduction band of the bulk.
+In fact, the band gap of ZrS$_2$ is over five times smaller than that of MgCl$_2$, and has the lowest band gap among the compounds presented in Fig. \ref{fig4}.
+For the sake of consistency with the rest of eigenvalue spectra presented in Fig. \ref{fig4}, the corner states are highlighted in a similar way as for the rest of panels.} The LDOS at an energy range around the neutrality point is sketched in Fig. \ref{fig4}e, showing that the corner localization still survives; as explained by the model, the support of these states comes almost exclusively from the $1a$ sites near the corners.
 This allows us to associate the obstructed phase of this material with the case where the energy ordering of the atomic limit implies that there are one or more EBRs coming from the $2d$ WP that are completely filled.

 The second reason for highlighting this material is shown in Fig. \ref{fig4}h: the filling anomaly has now a different value involving four obstructed states.
-To explain this value, we follow the same procedure as in MgCl$_2$, and only report here the final results since a detailed discussion can be found in the SM.
+To explain this value, we follow the same procedure as in MgCl$_2$, and only report here the final results.
 We first consider the atomic valence electronic configurations, which we set to be $3d^{10} 4s^2 4p^6 4d^2 5s^2$ for Zr and $3s^2 3p^4$ for S. On the other hand, from the first-principles band structure calculation, the BR vector is

 The valid solutions are